 As a co-employer, the PEO pays wages and taxes, and may be liable for maintaining workers’ compensation coverage, according to the National Association of Professional Employer Organizations (NAPEO).

-The Department of Labor issued a final rule designed to increase the availability of multiple employer defined contribution plans (MEPs) in 2019.
-The final rule provides clarity on the types of “bona fide” groups of employers, as well as PEOs, that can sponsor retirement plans.
+The Department of Labor issued a final rule designed to increase the availability of multiple-employer plans (MEPs) in 2019.
+The final rule provides clarity on the types of “bona fide” groups of employers – and PEOs – that can sponsor retirement plans.

 Most PEO retirement plans are hosted on software platforms designed to allow your employees to manage their retirement plans through the web or a mobile device.
 This alleviates the need for your business to create and manage the retirement benefits for the entire company.